szilard/benchm-ml/README.md

 ![plot-auc](1-linear/z-auc-lin-rf.png)

-An interesting thing to note is that the AUC for random forest trained on 100K observations is better than the AUC on a linear model trained on 10M observations (so "more data or better algorithms?" - it depends).
+An interesting thing to note is that the AUC for random forest trained on 100K observations (that is 1% of 10M) is better than the AUC on a linear model trained on 10M observations (so "more data or better algorithms?" - it depends).

 There is a data size - algo (complexity) - cost (CPU time) - accuracy tradeoff (all using H2O):